santiago26/xmpp-blogging-presentation/presentation.rst

 * aggregators are the services that are subscribed to everyone

   * and receive updates *realtime*
-  * and process them just as google processes web nowadays
   * and can provide extra feeds in the same format by specific criterias
-  * which are also *realtime*
   * and there can be *unlimited* number of such aggregators
-  * each of them can work it's own special way
   * diversity!

 ----